Meetings of the Magi, when justified and prepared, can serve as a significant aid in the common Battle for the Freedom to be oneself.

 Which way to choose — to return to gilgul, to linger in the elements, to enter a stone or a tree — is decided by each Family, each Magus on the threshold of their Last Battle.
 And that choice in any case deserves respect — respect for the spirit of the warrior.

-The Tetractys (or the “Sacred Pyramid”) embodies a vivid form of the Universe’s wholeness, which progresses from its unity toward the multiplicity of the material world.
+The Tetractys (or the “Sacred Pyramid”) embodies a visible form of the Universe’s wholeness, moving from unity toward the multiplicity of the material world.

 For the Magus the world is not entirely real, but it is not merely illusory either.
 Magic proceeds from the fact that all we perceive is a product of description; yet that description is not erroneous — it is based on the potencies of reality, although it is usually distorted by alien influences on the mind.